Why being kind to fellow creatives can make you happier (and how to do it)

 Image licensed via Adobe Stock

 World Kindness Day, celebrated on 13 November, is a lovely thing.
 It's a reminder of one of the best and happiest aspects of being a human: our capacity to be kind to each other.
-Because of all the bad news on TV, most of us spend most of our time getting on pretty well with each other.
+Because despite all the bad news on TV, most of us spend most of our time getting on pretty well with each other.

 And if you happen to work in the creative industries, that makes you a lucky person indeed.
 Because as well as your work being fulfilling, you'll probably find that this is one of the kindest, most supportive and helpful communities around.